Chiny: History of counts of Chiny

 Louis IV was the last count of the first dynasty.
 Having no son, he prepared Jeanne, his eldest daughter, as his successor.
 Louis IV marked his reign by the first postage stamp in the county.

 In marrying Jeanne, Arnulf of Looz became the first Count of the second dynasty.
 He was notable as the builder of the fortress of Montmedy.
-Their son, Louis V held a tournament of chivalry in 1285 that was regarded as the finest in the Middle Ages, at the village de Chauvency-le-Château.
-Over 500 knights of Europe attended this tournament and were memorialized in song by the bard Jacques Bretel.
+Their son, Louis V held a tournament of chivalry in 1284 that was regarded as the finest in the Middle Ages, at the village de Chauvency-le-Château.
+Over 500 knights of Europe attended this tournament and were memorialized in a narrative poem by Jacques Bretel.
 Louis V enjoyed great notoriety as a result.
 He died in 1299.
 His heart, per his last wishes, was embalmed and buried in a lead box in front of the altar at Saint-Thibault, in the village of Suxy.

-Thereafter, the Counts struggled to maintain their territory as wars and battles ensued.
+Thereafter, the counts struggled to maintain their territory as wars and battles ensued.
 They were by turn, the vassals of the Count of Bar and John the Blind, King of Bohemia and Count of Luxembourg, all claiming the same lands.
 Seven Counts were named in less than thirty years.
-The father of Arnould Rumigny, last count of Chiny died of pneumonia a few months before the birth of his son.
+The father of Arnould Rumigny, last Count of Chiny died of pneumonia a few months before the birth of his son.
 His young widow died in childbirth, and the son, Arnould, sold his lands rather than allow his malevolent uncle's offspring to inherit.
 On 13 June 1364, the lands of Chiny were sold to Wenceslas, Duke of Luxembourg.

 Later, in the 15th century, the Count de Faing was created and his Château was erected, which was later reconstructed and stands today.